-As small and medium-sized businesses sort through the security implications of the consumerization of IT, solutions providers find business opportunities in vulnerability
+As small and medium-sized businesses sort through the security implications of the consumerization of IT, solutions providers find business opportunities in vulnerability assessment, policy development and security education.

 Value-added reseller opportunities in the consumerization of IT